 If you don’t make it in time for one of the larger festivals, there are plenty of others to keep you occupied.

-Plus, for those for just prefer a night out without the cost of a festival ticket, the island of Hvar is where it’s at with a long strip of bars and clubs with no entrance fee.
+Plus, for those who prefer a night out without the cost of a festival ticket, the island of Hvar is where it’s at with a long strip of bars and clubs with no entrance fee.
 It's ideal for a bar or club crawl.

 They even have a tiny party island with the nightclub reachable by water taxi.

 With most of the festivals being held from July through the beginning of September, pre-book your ticket and flight to make sure you don’t miss out on your favorite festival.